wenakita/sonicreddragon-docs/docs/contracts/jackpot/animation-demo.md

 1. Ensure the anime.js library is imported correctly
 2. Check console for any JavaScript errors
 3. Verify that DOM elements with the correct classes exist
-4. Try using a simple test animation like `AnimeTester` to verify configuration
+4. Try using a simple animation component to verify configuration